2014 Pilger tornado family: Endpoint of Pilger tornado

-The main Pilger tornado crossed X Road and struck another farmstead, destroying barns and snapping more trees at EF1 strength.
+The remaining Pilger tornado crossed X Road and struck another farmstead, destroying barns and snapping more trees at EF1 strength.
 As it passed near St. Paul's Lutheran Cemetery, the tornado entered Wayne County, causing additional tree damage.
 The tornado abruptly intensified to high-end EF4 strength along 581st Avenue.
 A well-built farmhouse was swept clean off its foundation with estimated wind speeds of 191 mph.
 Numerous trees around the farmstead were snapped before the tornado moved northeast.
 The tornado made a sharp turn to the east, shrinking in size as the parent supercell began to recycle.
-The main Pilger tornado accelerated in speed and rapidly intensified to mid-range EF4 strength as it struck another farmstead on 848th Road.
+The Pilger tornado accelerated in speed and rapidly intensified to mid-range EF4 strength as it struck another farmstead on 848th Road.
 The farmhouse was swept away with winds of 182 mph.
 As the tornado began its rope-out phase, it gained speed and interacted with the developing Wakefield tornado, undergoing a Fujiwhara effect.
-The main Pilger tornado became intense again, mangling a metal truss tower and demolished an outbuilding on 849th Road before being absorbed into the larger and stronger Wakefield tornado, which led to its dissipation.
-The main Pilger tornado was on the ground for 39 minutes, traveled 18.41 miles, and reached a peak width of 500 yd.
-It caused $14 million in damages, resulted in one fatality, and injured 20 people.
-It was the strongest tornado in its family, with maximum wind speeds up to 191 mph.
+The Pilger tornado became intense again, mangling a metal truss tower and demolished an outbuilding on 849th Road before being absorbed into the larger and stronger Wakefield tornado, which led to its dissipation.

+The Pilger tornado was the strongest and longest tracked tornado in its family, with maximum wind speeds up to 191 mph and traveling for 23.94 miles along a 46-minute lifespan.
+It was also the costliest out of the four EF4 tornadoes, causing exclusive monetary losses of US$14.25 million.